GameBayoumy/ThreeJS-AR-Template/README.md

     npm run dev
     ```

 10. After the development server starts, open your browser and navigate to the provided local URL (usually http://localhost:5173).
+If you use https://codesandbox.io enter the address of the deployed application on your preferred browser.

 11. If your browser supports WebXR, you will see an "AR" button.
 Click the button to enter the augmented reality mode.
 If your browser does not support WebXR, you can use the WebXR viewer app on your phone to view the AR experience.